emendir/py_ipfs_node/README.md

 So far this library has been tested on Linux x86 64-bit and Android ARM 64-bit (in Termux & in Kivy).
 Assuming that it proves to be a reliable way of working in python, this library will be developed to maturity and maintained.

+## Compatibility

+- linux x86-64 (tested on Ubuntu)
+- linux arm-64 (tested on Ubuntu on a raspberry pi 5)

 ## Roadmap

 [py_ipfs_node](https://github.com/emendir/py_ipfs_node), will be incorporated into [ipfs_toolkit](https://github.com/emendir/IPFS-Toolkit-Python) [when py_ipfs_node's API has stabilised](https://github.com/emendir/py_ipfs_node/issues/1).